 See the example in the image:

 In our article Can You Make Money Trading Forex?
-We explained the problem to a trader that lost money.
+We explained the problem to a trader who had lost money.

 In the article “Do individual currency traders make money,” we can see that profitable traders exist in the currency market and daily traders.
 Risk-taking is problem number 1 for all retail traders (Uninformative Feedback and Risk Taking: Evidence from Retail Forex Trading )

 The real question is – can retail forex traders make money?
 Of course, retail traders can earn, and corporate traders only if they follow risk management rules.
 When managing a smaller amount (less than 1 million dollars), retail traders can achieve a more significant profit (more considerable risk) than corporate traders.
-Risk rules and opportunities are not the same when you manage $10 000 and 1 billion dollars.
+Risk rules and opportunities differ when you manage $ 10,000 and 1 billion dollars.

-Experts claim that 95% of forex traders make losses, due to which they quit forex trading.
+Experts claim that 95% of forex traders make losses, so they quit forex trading.
 The DailyFX forex website found that though some forex traders are making a profit, new traders still find it challenging to be profitable.

 Forex trading is a waste of time.